I prepared the March articles before Russia invaded Ukraine. Let me add, #StandWithUkraine.

 Though the facilities are temporarily closed for tours, as are most public places during the Great Pause of 2020, people can learn more about this intriguing place at York Castle Museum.

 Thank you for taking time to read more about the Pilgrim Journey.
-I hope this armchair tour of York, England inspires you until we can safely travel again when the COVID-19 situation calms down.
-Why not share it with a friend?
-Got this from a friend?
-You can sign up for your own free subscription at HowWiseThen.
-I am always looking for leads about good people making great contribution to our global village.
-If you have a suggestion to recommend for a future HowWiseThen blog, let me know.
+I hope this armchair tour of York, England inspires you.
+If so, share it with a friend.
+Or you can sign up for your own free subscription at HowWiseThen.